turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo.md

 * A timeout is used after a completed game to reset the board.
 * No need to match colors or icons, but the overall layout should be the same.
 You can get as creative as you would like with your Rock Paper Scissors design!
 * This game is played by one user against a computer.
 The computer player should be an instantiation of Player and have the ability to make a random choice.
 * You'll need to make two versions of Rock, Paper, Scissors - "classic" and some variation.
+The variation should include more than 3 options (the one in the video has 5).
 You can invent your own variation, or do some research on variations [here](https://www.wrpsa.com/different-variations-of-rock-paper-scissors/).
 Make sure you communicate the rules to your user!

 **Classic Rock Paper Scissors Rules**
 - Rock smashes scissors